night0wl117/d2r-sp-terror-zone/README.md

 # d2r-sp-terror-zone
 A simple script that modifies files to simulate Terror Zones in Single Player (only works in Hell Difficulty).
-I haven't tested every zone, there might be bugs or crashes, let me know if you experience any (with screenshot(s) if possible :) ).
+I haven't tested every zone, there might be bugs or crashes, let me know if you experience any (with screenshot(s) if possible).
 The script modifies levels.txt, monstats.txt, hudlevelsnameshd.json and levels.json file.
 If any of your mod depends on these files, they will probably no longer work as expected.

 ## Limitations
 - Only works in Hell Difficulty but it cannot check if Baal is killed or not.
 You can use it anytime in Hell if you want.